netograph/netograph-api/README.md

 # ngc: Netograph command-line interface

-**ngc** is a command-line tool that exposes the complete Netograph interace for interactive use.
+**ngc** is a command-line tool that exposes the complete Netograph interface for interactive use.
 If you have a Go development environment set up, you can install it as follows: